MathematicGuy/RemoteObsidian/Artificial Intelligence/SaP Week 2 - Describing probability distributions and probability distributions with multiple variables.md

 To conclude, $\mathbb{E}[X]$ (i.e. Expected Value) for discrete variable x will have the Probability Mass Function (PMF) that show the probability of each outcome X. The Expected value is the sum of x $(0,1,2,3)$ times the probability of x $\left( \frac{1}{8}, \frac{3}{8}, \frac{3}{8}, \frac{1}{8} \right)$ for all possible values of x $(0, 1, 2, 3)$.
 ![[Pasted image 20241029144112.png]]
-To Visualize, for Discrete Value the **Equilibrium point** of the Probability Mass Function.
+To Visualize, for discrete Value **Expected Value is** the **Equilibrium point** of the Probability Mass Function.
 In simlpe term, average value point.
 ![[Pasted image 20241029145455.png]]
 For **continuous variables**, it the **Equilibrium point** of the **Probability Dense Function**
 ![[Pasted image 20241029150354.png]]